capitalone/global-attribution-mapping/README.md

 # GAM (Global Attribution Mapping)
 > Global Explanations for Deep Neural Networks

-GAM explains the landscape of neural network predictions across subpopulations.
+GAM explains the landscape of model predictions across subpopulations.
 This implementation is based on "[Global Explanations for Neural Networks](https://arxiv.org/abs/1902.02384): Mapping the Landscape of Predictions" (AAAI/ACM AIES 2019).
+GAM is a method for clustering any set of local attributions - it is agnostic to the choice of model architecture and XAI method.

 ## Installation
 ```sh